Character Development: Create Characters That Readers Love

-Readers love great characters.
 Think back to your favorite stories of all time.
-You might remember the story points, or you might not.
+You might remember the story arc or not.
 You might remember the best bits of dialogue, or you might not.
 You might remember the setting descriptions, but let’s be honest, you probably don’t.

 But the characters?
-You’ll remember the characters for the rest of your life.
+Original characters?
+Your favorite characters?
+You’ll remember them for the rest of your life.

-How do you do that?
 How do you create great characters?
 The short answer is character development, but what is character development and how can you use it to create characters readers love?

+That’s what we’re going to talk about in this article.
+We’ll start by discussing the definition of character development and why writers need to do it.
+We’ll talk about each phase of the character development process, from creating to developing to storytelling with them.

+Throughout, we’ll look at lots of character development examples.
+Finally, we’ll get you started writing with a character development exercise.

 Table of Contents